 In a nutshell, with regard to RDAP, the key issue is whether the inmate properly documented his substance abuse prior to confinement.
 As stated in our other articles and interviews, the person should prepare long before meeting with the probation officer who will complete the Presentence Investigation Report.

 If a person fails to document the record appropriately, BOP administrators will not authorize the person to participate in RDAP and he will not qualify to receive the time cut.

-To initiate a request for release on grounds of compassion, the inmate must file a request with the warden.
+To initiate a request for release on grounds of compassion, a person must file a request with the warden.
 His request should articulate that his particular situation has changed since the judge sentenced him, and the changes are of a “particularly extraordinary or compelling” nature.
-Since the changes could not have been anticipated prior to sentencing, the inmate may argue that the judge should have an opportunity to review the sentence to determine whether continued incarceration is warranted.
+Since the changes could not have been anticipated prior to sentencing, the person may argue that the judge should have an opportunity to review the sentence to determine whether continued incarceration is warranted.